Tanzania Safari, Luxury Tanzania Safaris & Tours

 Tanzania Tours and Safaris

 Tanzania is the largest country in East Africa and is known for its vast wilderness areas.
-The north east is mountainous and densely forested and the central region consists of a large plateau of plains and arable land.
+The northeast is mountainous and densely forested and the central region consists of a large plateau of plains and arable land.
 The country’s coastline extends 800 kilometres/500 miles along the Indian Ocean.
-A major city in Tanzania with easy access to the most popular safari parks is Arusha in the north east.
+A major city in Tanzania with easy access to the most popular safari parks in Arusha in the northeast.
 Tanzania’s highest point is Mount Kilimanjaro at 5900 metres/19,350 feet in height.
 Its official languages are Swahili and English.
 It is interesting to know that 40% of the country is considered a protected area for conservation with 16 existing national parks.